juanjoDiaz/serverless-middleware/README.md

 ## Packaging

-In most cases you shouldn't need to change the default packaging configuration.
+In most cases, you shouldn't need to change the default packaging configuration.
-For edge cases, Middleware can be confure to use a specific intermediary folder and to not clear it after creating the serverless package.
+For edge cases, Middleware can be configured to use a specific intermediary folder and to not clear it after creating the serverless package.

 These settings are also set in the `custom.middleware` section of `serverless.yaml`